The Conversations Couples Should Have Before Retirement

 3. How much will it cost?

-An experienced financial advisor can help you plan accordingly.
-They should be able to run different scenarios and guide you in choosing the right asset allocation based on your age, risk tolerance and financial goals.
+These risks are common blind spots that your Northwestern Mutual financial advisor can help you plan for.
+They should be able to run different scenarios and guide you in choosing the right asset allocation for your retirement portfolio based on your age, risk tolerance and financial goals.
+Your advisor can also show you how additional financial tools like life insurance and annuities can work together with your investments can help you.
+In fact, independent research has shown that strategies that combine these three financial tools tend to outperform strategies that focus on investments alone.
 Tax and estate planning are equally important.

-Who are you apart from your career and working life?
+So take some time to figure out who you are apart from your career and working life.
 You may feel drawn to:

 - Volunteering